iredmail/docs/en_US/faq/1-errors.md

 ### Recipient address rejected: SMTP AUTH is required for users under this sender domain

+> With old iRedAPD releases, the error messages may be one of below:
+>
-> Old error message was: `SMTP AUTH is required, or it is a spam with forged sender domain`
+> `SMTP AUTH is required, or it is a spam with forged sender domain`
+>
+> `Recipient address rejected: Policy rejection not logged in`

 Sender domain is hosted locally on your iRedMail server, but sender doesn't perform SMTP AUTH to send email.